 • “When Shadows Fall,” by L. Ron Hubbard (Startling Stories, July 1948)

 Men Against the Stars, Edited by Martin Greenberg, 1950, title #6, 351 pages, $2.95.
 5000 copies printed 1950, 3000 printed 1952?

 Hardback, purple cloth-backed spine with gray boards and silver lettering.
 Rocket and stars embossed into front purple cloth.
 Jacket illustration by Edd Cartier.
 “FIRST EDITION” on copyright page.
 No designated printer.
 Foreword by Martin Greenberg; Introduction by Willy Ley.

 1. Back cover: 5 titles listed + 2 forthcoming, Gnome Press address is given as 421 Claremont Parkway, New York 57, printed 1950.

 2. Back cover: 15 titles listed; identical to The Sword of Conan but with the addition of that title, Gnome Press address is given as 80 East 11th St., N. Y. 3, probably 1952.

-A reprint is mentioned in CHALKER, however the changed cover is Not in Chalker.
+A reprint is mentioned in CHALKER, however the changed cover is found only in their first supplement.